 Heat control using thermistor and TRIAC

-This Heat control using thermistor and TRIAC circuit, is designed to control the temperature of a room, either by using a heat source such as an electric oven heating element or by using a fan or any cooling device.
+This heat control using thermistor and TRIAC circuit, is designed to control the temperature of a room, either by using a heat source such as an electric oven heating element or by using a fan or any cooling device.

 The trigger circuit is achieved using an Unijuntion Transistor (UJT) that introduces a conduction angle on the TRIAC.
 This conduction angle depends on the temperature of the room measured through a thermal resistance or thermistor (RT).
 This thermal resistor or thermistor has a value of 2 kilohms @ 25 °C.

-This circuit is powered by a bridge diode rectifier and a zener diode that maintains the voltage stable for the trigger circuit.
+The circuit is powered by a bridge diode rectifier and a zener diode that maintains the voltage stable for the trigger circuit.

 Resistor R2 is set so that the PNP bipolar transistor Q1 is not in the cut-off state at a given temperature.
 When this transistor is in the cut-off state, no current will charge the capacitor C1, and therefore the UJT and the TRIACs will be in the cut-off state.